Skip to main content

 Once you got required credentials, it's time to connect the plugin to CRM.

-Go to your WordPress Admin Area and access the Integration Dataverse menu.
+Go to your WordPress Admin Area and access the Dataverse menu.
 Switch to the Connection tab and choose the authentication method.
 Then follow these steps:

 For OAuth 2.0 / Shared Secret authentication method